-- Position: Associate Professor in Competition and Information Law
+- Position: Associate Professor of Competition and Information Law

 - Areas of expertise: Competition Law, Internet Law, Privacy & Data Protection Law, Internet Governance, Regulation, Intellectual Property Law, Consumer Law, Artificial Intelligence, Digital Human Rights, Jurisdiction